dasch-swiss/dsp-api/docs/03-apis/api-admin/lists.md

 }
 ```

-List (root node or child node with all its children) can be deleted only if it (or one its children) is not used.
+List (root node or child node with all its children) can be deleted only if it (or one of its children) is not used.

 ### Create new list